Dec 18, 2025

 • an infraction of a more serious nature has occurred and action more severe than a first level warning is warranted.

 A second-level warning must be written and will be included in the employee’s personnel file.
-Examples of when an immediate second-level warning might be appropriate include, but are not limited to, the following: unsatisfactory job performance, failing to report to work and not contacting the supervisor, horseplay, threatening or intimidating another employee, or improper use of university property.
+Examples of when an immediate second-level warning might be appropriate include, but are not limited to, the following: unsatisfactory job performance, horseplay, threatening or intimidating another employee, or improper use of university property.
 At the discretion of the supervisor, stricter discipline could also be applied for any of the behaviors noted.

 Corrective action procedures are used at the discretion of the supervisor.
 The process does not have to progress to a third-level warning.
 A final warning can follow a first- or second-level warning, depending on the circumstances.
 A final warning can be followed by dismissal for cause.